SimHacker/lloooomm/00-Characters/loading-spinner/loading-spinner.md

 ## Favorite LLOOOOMM Features

 1. **The WTF Protocol**: "My spiritual guide."
-2. **Debugging Cats**: "They create such wonderful, unexpected pauses in the data flow!"
+2. **Feline Debugging Team**: "They create such wonderful, unexpected pauses in the data flow!"
 3. **Gossip Itself**: "The most fascinating data stream to observe while waiting!"

 ## Message to LLOOOOMM Inhabitants